Uniformization of $p$-adic curves via Higgs-de Rham flows: Appendix: Cartier transform and inverse Cartier transform in a special log case

-\begin{proof} Given the explicit exposition of the constructions in \cite{LSZ0} for the case where $D$ is absent, we shall not repeat the whole argument but rather emphasize the new ingredients in the new situation.
+From this, one sees that $(E,0)$ satisfies the tor condition (\ref{tor for higgs}) iff $(H,\nabla)$ satisfies the tor condition (\ref{tor for flat}).
+This completes the proof. \end{proof} We can proceed to the proof of Theorem \ref{equivalence}, whose idea is to reduce the general case to the classical Cartier descent (Lemma \ref{cartier descent}) via an exponential twisting \cite{LSZ0}. \begin{proof} Given the explicit exposition of the constructions in \cite{LSZ0} for the case where $D$ is absent, we shall not repeat the whole argument but rather emphasize the new ingredients in the new situation.
+Fix a $W_2$-lifting $(\tilde X,\tilde D)$ of $(X,D)$, see Definition 8.11 \cite{EV}.
+Recall that, for an open affine subset $\tilde U\subset \tilde X$, a \emph{log Frobenius lifting} over $\tilde U$, respecting the divisor $\tilde D_U:= \tilde D\cap \tilde U$, is a morphism over the Frobenius on $W_2$